alekdavis/PlexBackup/GETTING STARTED.md

 If PowerShell does not allow you to launch scripts, [adjust the execution policy settings](README.md#script-execution) (you may also need to make a non-destructive change to the script to fool Windows into thinking that it is a local script and not a script downloaded from the Internet).

+If the script prompts you to [update the NuGet version](https://docs.microsoft.com/en-us/powershell/gallery/how-to/getting-support/bootstrapping-nuget), type in `Y` to do so.

 Once the script runs, monitor the output.
 If an errors occurs, try to understand the error message and correct the problem.
 If you get stuck, submit an [issue](../../issues).

 ## Advanced setup